6 Simple Steps for Creating a VBS Mission Partnership

 Traditionally, churches have partnered with their denominational mission agencies for their VBS mission outreach.
 Today, however, that trend is changing.
 More and more VBS publishers are partnering with nondenominational agencies to provide life-changing experiences for children who attend VBS.

-This year, several missions organizations are partnering with VBS publishers.
-For example, David C. Cook and Compassion International have joined hands to help children sponsor needy children in other countries.
-Smyth and Helwys and Habitat for Humanity are involving children in building homes for needy families.
-Group Publishing and the International Bible Society are working together to enable children to send Spanish Gospel of John booklets to children in other countries.
+Several missions organizations are partnering with VBS publishers.
+For example, Group Publishing and the International Bible Society have worked together to enable children to send Spanish Gospel of John booklets to children in other countries.

 If you’ve chosen a VBS curriculum this year that either doesn’t have a mission tie-in or has one that you wish were stronger, consider partnering with a mission organization on your own.
 If you’d like to partner with a mission organization, follow these six steps: